• Skip to main content

 How many Spravato treatments will I need to end my depression or significantly reduce its symptoms?

-Spravato follows a fixed FDA-approved protocol requiring 21 treatments over six months.
-The schedule includes 8 sessions in the first month (twice weekly), 4 sessions in the second month (weekly), and 9 sessions across months three through six (biweekly).
-Like IV ketamine, Spravato acts rapidly—you’ll likely know if it’s effective within the first few weeks of treatment.
+The schedule includes 8 sessions in the first month (twice weekly), 4 sessions in the second month (weekly), and about 9-13 sessions across months three through six (weekly/biweekly, according to need).
 Most patients who benefit reach a meaningful clinical response (symptoms improved by about 50%) or full remission (minimal or no symptoms) within the first three months.

 This structured approach means less flexibility than IV ketamine but provides a consistent, predictable treatment timeline regardless of when your symptoms begin to lift.